fourdollars/go-playground/fcgi-spawner/README.md

 1.  **Create the Source Code**
     Create a new directory under `cmd/`, for example, `cmd/my-app`, and place your `main.go` file inside.
 Your application must use the `fcgi.Serve(nil, ...)` pattern.

-2.  **Rebuild the Image**
+2.  **Build the Application**
-    The build process defined in the `Dockerfile` will automatically find and compile your new application.
+    Run the build script to compile your new application.
+The binary will be placed in the `web/` directory.
     ```bash
-    docker build -t fcgi-spawner .
+    ./scripts/build.sh
     ```

-3.  **Run the New Container**
+3.  **Run the Container**
     If you have an old container running, stop and remove it first.
+Then run the container, ensuring you mount the `web/` directory.
     ```bash
     docker stop fcgi-container && docker rm fcgi-container
-    docker run -d -p 8080:80 --name fcgi-container fcgi-spawner
+    docker run -d -p 8080:80 -v "$(pwd)/web:/var/www/html" --name fcgi-container fcgi-spawner
     ```

 4.  **Done!**